 While ArcGIS Pro is set to use the Item Description metadata style by default, other metadata styles are available that provide access to more of an item's metadata content.
 Metadata specialists and others who want to view and edit more information should choose a different metadata style.

-Metadata is available in the Catalog pane and the catalog view to help you learn about an item and decide if you want to use it.
-When you view an item's metadata in the details panel in the catalog view, metadata is created for the item if it doesn't already exist.
+Metadata is available in the Catalog pane and catalog views to help you learn about an item and decide if you want to use it.
+When you view an item's metadata in the details panel of a catalog view, metadata is created for the item if it doesn't already exist.

 If metadata already exists for the item, it is displayed as-is in the details panel.
 Its content is not updated automatically for performance reasons.
 To view the most current information, synchronize the item's metadata.
 ArcGIS extracts the item's properties and records appropriate information in its metadata such as the extent and count of a feature class's features—values in the metadata are synchronized with the properties of the item.
 The metadata display is updated to show the current information.